cpsamtec/virtuin/docs/documentation.md

       - command: the command to run
       - type: always set to exec for now
       - args: list of arguments to pass to the command
+    - viewURL: (optional) if you would like to display a custom view in the GUI reference the url of a web server running in a docker service or remotely.

 ### Tasks